digideskio/boscode-learn/codecademy-tasks.md

 Go to [Codecademy](http://www.codecademy.com/) and sign in.

-Got to Go to INTRODUCTION TO JAVASCRIPT [More on Control Flow in JS](https://www.codecademy.com/courses/javascript-beginner-en-9Sgpi/0/1?curriculum_id=506324b3a7dffd00020bf661) and complete tutorials 1- 17.
+Got to Go to INTRODUCTION TO JAVASCRIPT [Arrays and Objects in JS](https://www.codecademy.com/courses/javascript-beginner-en-9Sgpi/0/1?curriculum_id=506324b3a7dffd00020bf661) and complete tutorials 1- 17.

 *The challenge:*